davidjohnbaker1/modelingMelodicDictation/README.md

 * Program in all surveys needed
 * Print draft paper for tomorrow
 * Packet with correct key signature, have heard before
+* Add pointer in data folder for experiment
+* PDF MERGE WITH CONSENT